Please Welcome Porsche Harbin and Sage Young as our new Aboriginal Education Teachers.

 All parents of students will have at least one member of the team to have touched base with them at least once by phone or in person to see if there is anything they need, if they’d like to meet or if they have anything they’d like to discuss.

-- Helping teaching staff develop and maintain relationships with Aboriginal students, parents and families.
+- Develop and maintain relationships with First Nations students and families.

-- Providing advice on the cultural diversity of Aboriginal groups.
+- Provide advice on cultural diversity of First Nations cultural groups.

 The AET Role is specifically aimed at Closing the Gap and has 3 main support focus areas: